 What's Actually Different When Americans Move to Switzerland

 Switzerland and the US share a love of federalism and high living standards — the similarities mostly end there.
-Switzerland's bureaucracy is more structured, the tax system operates on entirely different rules, and healthcare looks nothing like the American model.
+Switzerland runs on structured bureaucracy, a tax system built around residency (not citizenship), and healthcare that looks nothing like the American model.

-Over 20,000 US citizens live in Switzerland, and the English-speaking expat infrastructure is strong.
-Americans face two challenges unique to their citizenship: worldwide US taxation that doesn't stop when you leave, and FATCA banking restrictions that many Swiss banks won't accommodate.
+Around 22,000 US citizens live in Switzerland today, and English-speaking expat infrastructure is strong — particularly in Zurich, Geneva, Basel, and Zug.
+Americans face two challenges unique to their citizenship: US worldwide taxation that follows you regardless of your Swiss address, and FATCA banking restrictions that shut most Swiss banks to American clients before an account is even opened.

-Before diving in, bookmark our relocation services page — we connect Americans with permit specialists, housing advisors, and tax consultants who've done this dozens of times.
+Before diving in, bookmark our relocation services page — we connect Americans with permit specialists, housing advisors, and tax consultants who have navigated this exact move dozens of times.

 Work Permits for Americans — How the Quota System Works

-As a non-EU/EFTA citizen, you fall into the strictest permit category.
-Your employer must prove that no qualified Swiss or EU/EFTA candidate was available for the role before a canton releases a quota slot for you.
+As a non-EU/EFTA citizen, you fall into the most restricted permit category.
+Your employer must demonstrate that no qualified Swiss or EU/EFTA candidate was available before a canton releases a quota slot.
+For specialist and managerial roles in finance, pharma, or tech, this is regularly achieved.
+For junior or generalist positions, it almost never is.

 | Permit | Duration | Requirements | Path to Permanent Residency |